wp-plugins/delicious-plus/readme.txt

-=== del.icio.us-plus ===
+=== delicious-plus ===
 Contributors: kemayo
 Donate link: http://davidlynch.org/blog/donate
-Tags: del.icio.us, widget
+Tags: delicious, widget
 Requires at least: 2.2
-Tested up to: 2.6
+Tested up to: 2.6.1
-Stable tag: 1.2
+Stable tag: 1.2.1

-Makes available a widget to display your recent links tagged with del.icio.us.
+Makes available a widget to display your recent links tagged with delicious.

 == Description ==

-Produces output very similar to [del.icio.us's linkrolls script](http://del.icio.us/help/linkrolls), but in a way that isn't guaranteed to mess with most themes.
+Produces output very similar to [delicious's linkrolls script](http://delicious.com/help/linkrolls), but in a way that isn't guaranteed to mess with most themes.

 Allows you to customize: